Opening Friday, September 24, 2010

 Biographical Notes

-Born and raised in Chicago's inner city, Torluemke continues to have a powerful impact on his immediate environs, including his current home of Dyer, Indiana, just across the Illinois border, as he continues to advocate for the educational role of the arts and strengthening the social and civic bonds between people and their communities.
+Born and raised in Chicago's inner city, Tom Torluemke has always had a powerful impact on his immediate environs, including his current home of Dyer, Indiana, just across the Illinois border, as he continues to advocate for the role of art and artists in strengthening the social and civic bonds between people and their communities.
 Through numerous public art projects, he has successfully employed the visual arts as a means to catalyze life-affirming skills in diverse groups of people, allowing them to realize their unique potential to improve society.

-Two large-scale commissions in the city of Indianapolis are testament to the relevance and scope of his ideas, and his ability to present them in a meaningful context within their communities: In 2006, Torluemke was commissioned to create two 1,000-square-foot terrazzo floor designs for the redesigned Indianapolis International Airport, which opened in 2008.
-Torluemke's epic mural at the main branch of the Indianapolis-Marion County Public Library, reviving a rich tradition in the spirit of the public works projects of Thomas Hart Benton, was unveiled in April 2009 in the Nina Mason Pulliam Special Collections Room on the sixth floorof the Central Library.
+With over 20 public art commissions throughout the Midwest, they serves as a testament to the relevance and scope of his ideas, and his ability to present them in a meaningful context within their communities: In 2006, Torluemke was commissioned to create two 1,000-square-foot terrazzo floor designs for the redesigned Indianapolis International Airport, whichopened in 2008.
+Torluemke's epic mural at the main branch of the Indianapolis-Marion County Public Library, reviving a rich tradition in the spirit of the public works projects of the WPA era, was unveiled in April 2009 in the Nina Mason Pulliam Special Collections Room on the sixth floor of the Central Library.

 Julianna Thibodeaux, June 2009